British Gas Test – How To Prepare for the Assessment & Get the Job

 As part of the application process you will be asked to sit a number of ability tests and you must be successful in these tests in order to progress to the next stage of the process.

 The tests comprise four possible tests which are provided by the Criterion Partnership Test Company.
 They are as follows:

 British Gas Numerical Reasoning Test

-You will be expected to identify trends across a range of data sets, You will also be asked to combine statistics from several different sources to create new information patterns.
-British Gas places significant importance on numeracy skills and therefore it is important that you are well prepared for your assessment.
+You need to identify trends across a range of data sets and combine statistics from several different sources to create new information patterns.
+British Gas places significant importance on numeracy skills and, therefore, it is important that you are well-prepared for your assessment.

 If you do not pass this stage of the process, then your application will not be processed any further.
-Within the Job Test Prep pack for British Gas there are eight numerical reasoning practice tests which will ensure that you are well-prepared and understand the format and questioning style of your impending assessment.
+Within the Job Test Prep pack for British Gas, there are eight numerical reasoning practice tests that will ensure that you are well-prepared and understand the test format of your upcoming assessment.
 Preparation for such a test will provide the key to success.

 British Gas Verbal Reasoning Test

 Many companies now use verbal reasoning tests as an assessment tool in order to measure a candidate’s critical thinking and reasoning skills.